TechnologyClassroom/SetupNotes/programs/asciinema.md

     asciinema upload FILENAME.cast

 If you only need to share a recording with one person, you could also email the cast file and give them instructions on how to install `asciinema` and playback the file.

+# VHS

+VHS is a similar project written in Go that is built to generate gifs from terminal.  <https://github.com/charmbracelet/vhs>